appsmithorg/appsmith-docs/website/docs/reference/widgets/text.md

 ## Download text content

-To download the content, you need to add a Text widget to the canvas and enter the desired text.
-Then, add a Button widget and configure it to run the Download method in the onClick event.
-Alternatively, you can use the following JS code to download the text:
+To download the content in a Text widget,  add a Button widget and use the [Download](/reference/appsmith-framework/widget-actions/download) method on the `onClick` event as shown below.

 ```js
 {{download(Text1.text,'LoremIpsum.txt','text/plain')}}